metonym/template-lib/README.md

 ### `yarn publish`

-Runs the `prepublishOnly` command, which first builds the project for production before publishing the library.
+Runs the `prepack` command, which first builds the project for production before publishing the library.

-## Linting, formatting and committing

-To ensure that committed code follows conventions, this project uses `prettier`, `tslint` and git hooks (via `husky`) to automate the linting and formatting of code and commit messages.

 ## License